B.S. in Applied Psychology Degree | Saint Mary's University of Minnesota Skip to Main Content

 Please see our academic catalog for a list of all approved waiver countries.

-• All official transcripts issued to Saint Mary’s University of Minnesota from all previous institutions attended with a minimum of 30 semester credits with a basic English composition course.
+2. Official transcripts should be issued to Saint Mary’s University of Minnesota from all previous institutions attended with a minimum of 30 semester credits (C- and higher) and a college level English Composition course.

 2500 Park Avenue